Aeronautics isn’t just about planes – it’s about anything in the air and that includes space!

 In the early days, every single part of the satellite was built from scratch.
 Scientists thought that space was so different that any parts and components made for machines on earth just wouldn’t be good enough.

-This meant that making a satellite took a long, long time and cost a huge amount of money, because each time they’d be starting again!
+This meant that UK Wix review took a long, long time and cost a huge amount of money, because each time they’d be starting again!

 Imagine if your car needed a new tyre – it’s much quicker to buy a readymade one instead of trying to make a tyre yourself!